2014-15 Folklife Apprenticeship Award recipient

 Piñatas: more than just fun and games

 Piñata-breaking is a beloved part of Latin American culture.
 The modern piñata in Mexico is a blend of Mesoamerican and European traditions that emerged as early as the 16th century.
 The seven-pointed star, which Artesanas Mexicanas so adeptly craft, is a Mexican Catholic symbol.
 Highlighting the struggle of man against temptation, each of the points represents the seven deadly sins.
-The pot in the center of the piñata represents evil, and the treats hiding inside represent temptation.
+The pot in the center of the piñata represents evil.
 The blindfold, which was first used by the ancient Aztec culture, represents faith.
 As participants beat the piñata, they are enacting the struggle against evil and temptation; the rewards of keeping faith rain down once the piñata succumbs to enough blows.

 Flor de totomotxle

 Flor de totomotxle are beautiful flowers made of dried, dyed corn husks.
 Corn is a common crop throughout the Americas.
 Totomoxtle, or the leaves of the corn (also known as tomoite and totomoitli), are valued for their use in traditional art as well as for their medicinal properties and use as animal feed.

 The husks of an ear of corn are a versatile material that can be dyed, shaped, and transformed into beautiful works of art, such as flower bouquets and dolls.
 The flores de totomoxtle, as they are called in some Indigenous Mesoamerican cultures, have long been made to celebrate special holidays.
 Artesanas Mexicanas will hand-dye each corn husk that will be used in these workshops.